Top 10 Ways to Get the Smell Of Urine Out of the House

 10. Commercial Urine Cleaners - Most commercial urine cleaners have powerful enzymes in them.
 They are extremely helpful in removing strong urine odors and the toughest of stains.
 The enzymes work on stains by breaking down the odor-causing molecules.

 According to Ultimate Caregiving Expert's website, "A healthy environment is imperative for your loved ones, no matter where they are staying ... the place they are going to spend their lives, need to be clean, safe and free from any form of dirt, that can attract bacteria and other disease-causing organisms."

 About Guest Co-Author Tena Scallan

-Tena Scallan is a passionate professional, business owner and published author with over 25 years experience in the health care industry.
-Tena has dedicated her life’s work to working in hospitals, running her own in-home caregiving agency and providing coaching and guidance for family caregivers.
+Tena Scallan is a passionate professional, business owner, and published author with over 25 years of experience in the health care industry.
+Tena has dedicated her life’s work to working in hospitals, running her own in-home caregiving agency, and providing coaching and guidance for family caregivers.
 Tena firmly believes that both home and lifestyle can be preserved by in-home compassionate caregiving in the face of aging or illness.
 Check out her caregiving site, Ultimate Caregiving Expert, for a list of resources and helpful information.